Apollo STEM: Ethical Hacking (Sat 10:25)

 Class Description

-Learn the exciting world of cybersecurity!
-In this hands-on course, you'll discover how ethical hackers help protect our digital world.
-Perfect for curious minds aged 9-13 who want to understand how to stay safe online and maybe even pursue a career in cybersecurity.
+Explore the exciting world of cybersecurity!
+In this hands-on course, students learn how ethical hackers protect systems through interactive challenges and simulations.
+Perfect for curious minds aged 9–13 who want to stay safe online and explore a future in cybersecurity.

 -